ianclemence/bb-strategy/README.md

 This is a GitHub repository for the `BB Strategy` trading algorithm created by `Ian Clemence`.
 The strategy uses Bollinger Bands and RSI indicators to generate buy and sell signals.

-## Files

-The repository contains one main file:

-- `BB Strategy.mq4`: This is the main algorithm file that contains the code for the trading strategy.

-## Inputs
+## Strategy Parameters

-The algorithm uses the following inputs:
+The strategy has the following parameters that can be customized:

 - `bbPeriod` (default: `30`): The number of periods used to calculate the Bollinger Bands.
 - `bandStdEntry` (default: `2`): The standard deviation used to calculate the entry Bollinger Bands.